Uproar as Indigenous mother told to remove woven baby carrier at museum exhibit

 Sophie Weinstein, an OBG/YN at Oregon Health & Science University, is a citizen of the Karuk Nation and of Yurok descent.
 Last Saturday, on what she told Underscore News was her first day off in three weeks, she ventured downtown with visiting family members to see the Dakota Modern: The Art of Oscar Howe exhibit at the museum.

-Ms Weinstein arrived at the exhibit carrying her young child in a willow basket – a longstanding Indigenous cultural practice that Ms Weinstein told OPB she is proud to continue.
+Ms Weinstein arrived at the exhibit carrying her young child in a willow basket – a longstanding Indigenous cultural practice that Ms Weinstein told Underscore News she is proud to continue.

 When she approached the front desk, however, museum staff members told Ms Weinstein that backpacks are not allowed in the exhibits.
 A relative of Ms Weinstein’s reportedly tried to explain to the staff present that the basket was not a backpack or bag, and eventually Ms Weinstein was allowed to enter the museum.